loklak/apps.loklak.org/README.md

 [![Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Wow Check Loklak on @gitHub @lklknt: https://github.com/fossasia/apps.loklak.org &url=%5Bobject%20Object%5D)
 [![Twitter Follow](https://img.shields.io/twitter/follow/lklknt.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/lklknt)

-loklak is a server application which is able to collect messages from various sources, including twitter.
+Loklak is a server application which is able to collect messages from various sources, including Twitter.
 The server contains a search index and a peer-to-peer index sharing interface.
 All messages are stored in an elasticsearch index.
-An automatic deployment from the development branch at GitHub is available for tests here https://loklak-server-dev.herokuapp.com
+An automatic deployment from the development branch at GitHub is available for testing here https://loklak-server-dev.herokuapp.com

 'Lok Lak' is also a very tasty Cambodian stir-fry meat dish (usually beef) with a LOT of fresh black pepper.
 If you ever have the chance to eat Beef Lok Lak, please try it.
 I hope not to scare vegetarians with this name, currently I am one as well.